- Rating: PG-13

 “Q-chan, come!”
 D beckoned the mouse bat hybrid.
 It flew and settled itself on D’s left shoulder.
 The quicksilvered Darien followed them into the back room of the store.

 “Those scary federal agents didn’t scare you too much, did they Q-chan?
-No matter, Mr. Woods broke his contract… he deserved what he got,” D told his lap pet coldly.
+No matter, Mr. Woods broke his contract… he deserved what he got,” D told the pet on his lap coldly.

 Armed with that information, Darien left the shop.